 Get everything you need with a full Ohio Notary Supply Package.

 The timing can vary based on the vendors you choose to work with.
-But you need to complete all of the steps within six months of getting your criminal records check, or you'll have to start over from the beginning.
+However, you have six months from receiving your criminal records check to complete all steps of the Notary application process.
+Once the six-month mark has passed, you’ll need to restart the application process from the beginning.

-Read on below to learn how you can qualify to become an OH Notary.
+Read on below to learn what you need to do to become a Notary in Ohio.

 • Be at least 18 years old